Rod Coronado

-Rodney Adam Coronado (born July 3, 1966) is an American animal rights and environmental activist known for his militant direct actions in the late 1980s and 1990s.
+Rodney Adam Coronado (born July 3, 1966) is an indigenous American animal rights and environmental activist known for his militant direct actions in the late 1980s and 1990s.
 As part of the Sea Shepherd Conservation Society, he sank two whaling ships and destroyed Iceland's sole whale-processing facility in 1986.
 He led the Animal Liberation Front's Operation Bite Back campaign against the fur industry and its supporting institutions in the early 1990s, which was involved in multiple firebombings.
 Following an attack on a Michigan State University mink research center in early 1992, Coronado was jailed for nearly five years.
 He later admitted to being the sole perpetrator.
 The 1992 federal Animal Enterprise Protection Act was created in response to his actions.
 The operation continued with a focus on liberating animals rather than property destruction.
 Coronado also worked with Earth First.

 His activism continued in the 2000s.
 He was jailed another eight months in 2004 for sabotaging an Arizona mountain lion hunt and was targeted under an anti-terrorism law in 2006 for having recounted details of his Michigan State incendiary device in a public setting.
 During his active sentence, he renounced violent tactics, influenced by years of imprisonment and his new fatherhood.
 He served an additional year for the incendiary device charge and an additional four months for a probation violation.
 Since 2013, Coronado has been involved in gray wolf conservation in the contiguous United States.
 He founded Wolf Patrol, a nonprofit that monitors treatment of wolves and reports illegal wolf hunting.

 Early life and activism

-Rod Coronado was born in 1966 of Pascua Yaqui indigenous ancestry and raised in California.
-(He was not registered with the tribe as of 2006.)
+Rod Coronado was born in 1966 of Pascua Yaqui Indigenous ancestry and raised in California.
+(He was not registered with the tribe as of 2006 for political reasons.)
 As a child, he was teased for his love of nature.
 Among his formative experiences, the television video of a Canadian commercial seal hunt affected him deeply.
 He joined the Sea Shepherd Conservation Society, an anti-whaling activist direct action group, as a teenager.
-Coronado later joined Earth First!, its editorial board, and the Animal Liberation Front, an underground animal rights group that released animals from fur farms and research facilities.
+Coronado later joined the radical environmentalist group Earth First!, and the Animal Liberation Front, an underground animal rights group that released animals from fur farms and research facilities.